 - No details of the method used to pay for the voucher are stored on the voucher so remain completely safe from fraud

 - It is not possible to run up a debt on it

-- Basically cash, so if you lose the card you lose the money (the PIN is printed on the card)
+- Basically cash, so if you lose the voucher or the code you lose the money

 - There may be a transaction fee

-- Some bingo and slots sites only accept Paysafecard after the player has made a first deposit by some other means
+- Many bingo and slots sites only accept paysafecard after the player has made a first deposit by some other means

-- Cannot be used for withdrawals, unless the operator has signed up for the Payout service which was introduced in 2015 – if not, you will need to set up a debit card or bank transfer and/or possibly pay a charge for a cheque to be issued.
+- Cannot be used for withdrawals, unless the operator has signed up for the Payout service – if not, you will need to set up a debit card or bank transfer and/or possibly pay a charge for a cheque to be issued.

-- Some bingo and slot sites exclude Paysafecard users from bonus offers or penalise them in other ways (a higher wagering requirement or a lower maximum bet when playing with a bonus).
+- Many bingo and slot sites exclude paysafecard deposits from bonus offers and some have additional rules for Paysafe deposits such as a lower maximum bet when playing with a bonus.